 Topics on this page

-Using Deep Security Agent with iptables
+Using the agent with iptables

-Rules required by Deep Security Agent
+Rules required by the agent

 - Allow incoming traffic on port 4118.
 This is required when the agent uses manager-initiated or bidirectional communication.
 (For more information, see Agent-manager communication.)